a1batross/zapret2/docs/manual.en.md

 - Profile **prof2** receives a combination of `<base_parameters_2>`, `<base_parameters_3>`, and `<additional_parameters_2>`.
 - Profile **prof3** receives `<parameters_3>`.
 It does not import any templates.

 Any parameters applicable to profiles, including filters, are allowed within templates.
+Global parameters are not a part of templates or profiles.

 ### Filtering by ipsets